 The session read

-The cause is the U.S. Federal Reserve, and the mechanism is identical to the one weighing on gold.
+The cause is the US Federal Reserve, and the mechanism is identical to the one weighing on gold.
 Bitcoin and its peers pay no interest.

 04 Why the “digital gold” story isn’t working

-So Bitcoin has spent this stretch trading not like digital gold but like a leveraged bet on risk appetite, rising when money is loose and falling hard when it tightens.
+So Bitcoin has spent this stretch trading not like digital gold but like a leveraged bet on risk appetite, rising when money is loose and falling when it tightens.
 It is moving in near-lockstep with the very gold it was supposed to replace, and both are falling for the same reason.

 05 The split with stocks